 Parumala is 35 odd km from Kottayam, the place which served as a crash pad and midway to everything around for the next few days.
 Took a bus ride to Parumala and reached St. Peter’s & St. Paul’s Orthodox Church by noon.
-The wedding was a Christian one and was supposed to be held at a church unlike the lavish laid back North-Indian weddings.
+The wedding was a Christian one and was supposed to be held at a church, unlike the lavish laid back North-Indian weddings.

-Parumala as a place is small and has nothing much to offer except the usual life but the church gathers a herd of people due to its importance among the Syrian Orthodox sect of Christians.
+Parumala is a place is small and has nothing much to offer except the usual life but the church gathers a herd of people due to its importance among the Syrian Orthodox sect of Christians.
 The church has now been standing for more than a century and is one of the most important churches for the Orthodox Christians residing in India.
 The couple who got married was from Bombay and came here only for the wedding.

 The Syrian Malabar Christians are the descendants of the natives and those of the Jewish diaspora in Kerala, who became Christians in the Malabar coast during the earliest days of Christianity.
 They follow a unique Hebrew-Syriac Christian tradition, which includes several Jewish elements although they have absorbed some Hindu customs.
-Their heritage is Syriac-Keralite and their language Malyalam.
+Their heritage is Syriac-Keralite and their language Malayalam.
 Much of their Jewish tradition has been forgotten, especially after the Portuguese invasion of Kerala in the early 1500s.

 The night before the church ceremony, strands of thread are drawn from this sari by the groom’s sister and twisted to form a cord.
-On this cord, is tied the ‘taali’, a leaf shaped gold pendant with a cross, inscribed on it.
+On this cord, is tied the ‘taali’, a leaf-shaped gold pendant with a cross, inscribed on it.
 The ‘mantra kodi’ is placed on the bride’s head by the priest and blessed.
-Not like a western style Christian wedding, in a Syrian Christian wedding it is the priest who puts the rings on the bride and groom’s hands to symbolize the bond made before God, a bond that will not be broken.
+Not like a western-style Christian wedding, in a Syrian Christian wedding, it is the priest who puts the rings on the bride and groom’s hands to symbolize the bond made before God, a bond that will not be broken.